 The map says Northwest.
 But soon, the mercury will say Phoenix!
-With forecasts suggesting we'll topple decades-old high-temp records this week, we checked in with local safety experts for tips on keeping your cool:
+With forecasts suggesting we'll hit high temps this week, we checked in with local safety experts for tips on keeping your cool:

 For your family (including fur babies)